Yarr/Yarr/docs/rootscripts.md

 ###Json Plots

-Plots and fits 1D histograms showing [Number of Pixels] versus [TDAC setting] for the linear and differential RD53A FEs and one stacked plot.
+Plots 1D histograms showing [Number of Pixels] versus [TDAC setting] for the linear and differential RD53A FEs.
 Plots 1D histograms showing [Number of Pixels] versus [Range of TDAC settings (deviation from the mean)] for each of the RD53A FEs.
 Plots 2D histograms showing the [TDAC setting], [Hitbus], and [EnableMask] for each pixel.
+For the [Hitbus] and [EnableMask] plots, circle the pixels with values of 0, if the number of pixels of value 0 are less than 25% of the total pixels.
+Uses rd53a .json files.

 ```bash
 $ ./plotWithRoot_json path/to/directory file_ext